steroseio/unkubed/README.md

 - YAML template generator for Deployments, Services, and ConfigMaps with the matching `kubectl apply` command
 - Command history ledger stored in Postgres
 - Modern UI with a hero landing page plus dark/light themes that auto-toggle based on the user’s local sunset time

+A typical request flow in Unkubed is:

+1. the user performs an action in the UI
+2. the app builds the matching allowlisted `kubectl` command
+3. the command is executed against the active cluster context
+4. the response is rendered in the UI and recorded in command history

+This keeps the application focused on teaching Kubernetes rather than hiding it.

 ## Prerequisites